signor-molevol/Dmel-Spoink/consensus-sequence/ric/ori2insertions.md

 RM_merged <- bind_rows(Es_Ten, RAL91, RAL176, RAL732, RAL737, SE_Sto) %>% select(-"matching_repeat", -"repeat_class/family")
 ```

+This code is cleaning the RM tibble from hits with divergence \> 20%
+(following the 80-80-80 rule), selecting high quality hits (SWscore \>
+10.000) and the neighboring fragments, then is writing a new tsv file
+for each strain with the selected hits.

 ``` r
 identify_fragments <- RM_merged %>% mutate(length = position_in_query_end-position_in_query_begin,
     distance_from_previous = position_in_query_begin - lag(position_in_query_end, default = first(position_in_query_end)),